YuanSun-UoM/esm-dev/docs/source/notebooks/projects/transient_urban_albedo/code_modification.md

 - [bld/namelist_files/namelist_definition_clm4_5.xml](https://github.com/envdes/code_DynamicUrbanAlbedo/blob/main/1_code_modification/src/bld/namelist_definition_clm4_5.xml)

 ## 1.3 Method 3: Manual Code Modifications for Specific CTSM Versions

 For a specific CTSM version, users need to manually modify the source code, which requires a basic understanding of the Fortran programming language.

-For a specific CTSM version, users need to manually modify the source code, which requires a basic understanding of the Fortran programming language.